Improvement of Wu's logarithmic Sobolev inequality via the Poisson-F\"ollmer process: Improvement of Wu's inequality

-\end{theorem} Our first task is to show the preservation of ultra-log-concavity under the Poisson flow. \begin{lemma} Let $f:\N\to \R_{+}$ be an ultra-log-concave function.
-Then, for every $t\ge 0$, $\Pheat_tf:\N\to \R_+$ is also ultra-log-concave. \end{lemma} \begin{proof} The lemma follows from the closability under convolutions of ultra-log-concave functions \cite[Theorem 2]{liggett1997ultra}: If $\{a_k\}_{k\in \mathbb Z}, \{b_k\}_{k\in \mathbb Z}$ are ultra-log-concave then $\{(a\ast b)_k\}_{k\in \mathbb Z}$ is ultra-log-concave as well where
+In this section we prove Theorem \ref{thm:stab_ultra_log_concave_intro}.
+Our first task is to establish the preservation of ultra-log-concavity under the Poisson semigroup. \begin{lemma} Let $f:\N\to (0,\infty)$ be an ultra-log-concave function.
+Then, for every $t\ge 0$, $\Pheat_tf:\N\to (0,\infty)$ is also ultra-log-concave. \end{lemma} \begin{proof} The lemma follows from the closability under convolutions of ultra-log-concave functions \cite{MR494391}: If $\{a_k\}_{k\in \mathbb Z}, \{b_k\}_{k\in \mathbb Z}$ are ultra-log-concave then $\{(a\ast b)_k\}_{k\in \mathbb Z}$ is also ultra-log-concave, where